DavidKreisler/dreamento-online/README.md

 This repository was originally based on dreamento (accessed from https://github.com/dreamento/dreamento, mid 2024).
 It has developed into a standalone project for **eeg recording** of the signal captured by a ZMax Headband (by Hypnodyne) and **scoring** the eeg signal using the **yasa** library.
 Additionally the option to send the scoring to a separate **webhook** is implemented, to allow to control external (audio, visual, ...) impulses or applications.

+## run from scripts
+all the following steps describe the procedure for the windows operating system.
+On other os the commands may differ slightly.

+clone the repository

+create a virtual env:
+  python -m venv /path/to/wherever/you/want/it/to/live/

+activate the venv:
+  run the activate.bat file from your cmd located at /path/to/venv/Scripts/activate.bat

+make sure pip is upgraded:
+  python -m pip install --upgrade pip

+install the requirements from requirements.txt located in the repository or install the required ones manually: python -m pip install -r requirements.txt

+run mainconsole.py from your cmd that has the venv activated

+## usage
+make sure **HDServer** from hypnodyne is running.

 ## TODO:
 - [X] implement always responsive console
 - [X] implement recorder